-Transmedia Arts & Healing Technologies Network for the Somatic, Sonic, and Scenic Liberation of the Oppressed Bodies across the Earth.
+Transmedia Moving Arts & Healing Technologies Network for the Somatic, Sonic, and Scenic Liberation of the Oppressed Bodies across the Earth.

-We are located at the historical building of Underground Resistance, an anti-corporate label and guardian of Detroit Techno for the global sonic revolution, in close proximity to the Mowtown Museum in Waawiiyaataanong/Detroit, Michigan, USA.
+We are located at the historical building of Underground Resistance, an anti-corporate label and guardian of Detroit Techno for the global sonic revolution, in close proximity to the Motown Museum in Waawiiyaataanong/Detroit, Michigan, USA.

 We serve North End, the legacy-land of Motown, Funk, Soul, Jazz, HipHop, Techno movements with indigenous, Black, immigrant, and refugee polymaths, urban technologists, farmers, and healing justice organizers who protect the land and its cultural heritage from the development plans that are out of touch with the community or attempt fake alignments.

-Our nonprofit organization is modeled after and for the organic network of bodies, from humans to plants to planets, and liberates them from the disrespectful control of the colonizing and alienating individual and collective mind.
+Our nonprofit organization is modeled after and for the organic network of dynamic bodies, from humans to animals to plants to planets, and liberates them from the disrespectful control of their free navigation by the colonizing and alienating individual and collective mind.

-We cocreate tactical media and interventional celebratory spaces to awaken and connect distant bodies and share survival and medicinal tactics of release beyond the arbitrary national borders, hoping to align and harmonize humans with the cosmic networks.
+We cocreate tactical media and interventional celebratory spaces to awaken and connect distant bodies and share survival and medicinal tactics of release beyond the arbitrary national borders, hoping to align and harmonize humans with other being across the the cosmic networks.

 Our transcultural and multilingual activities are dedicated to the cultivation of ancestral and digital memories of aligned bodies, lands, and senses of belonging.
-We work in celebratory modes and resist the patriotic, capitalist, and ableist systems suppressing the potential of human forms.
+We work in experimental celebratory modes and resist the patriotic, capitalist, and ableist systems suppressing the potential of human forms.

-As displaced, mislabeled, and disabled non-binary beings equipped with the art of inter-dependency, POETIC SOCIETIES is a strong voice for queer technologies and practices for transforming our organizational experiences as known.
+As displaced, mislabeled, and disabled non-binary beings equipped with the art of inter-dependency, POETIC SOCIETIES is a strong voice for queer technologies and practices for transforming the body-suppressing manners of organizational work.